Being in your first car accident, no matter how small, can be a stressful experience for any driver.

 You’ll have a set period - usually ranging from a few days to a week or two - from when the accident happens to tell your insurer.
 This window of time will be detailed in your policy documents.
 If you don’t contact your insurer within that time period, you could risk invalidating your cover.

-Although being involved in an accident is always an unpleasant and stressful event, if you follow these steps, you can prevent a bad situation from getting worse.
+Although being involved in an accident is never pleasant, if you follow these steps, it can really help make the situation easier.